FAQ’s

 What if I have a child that is outside the age range, can they still join?

 All of our camps and the programs are designed specifically for children within the designated ages.
-In order to ensure the best experience for everyone, participants must fall within the indicated age range.
+In order to ensure the best experience for everyone, participants must fall within the indicated age range of 6-12 years.

-Can I register for one or two days instead of the whole week?
+Can I register for one or two days instead of the whole week for March Break Camp?

-Unfortunately, we ask families to commit to the full week as often our art-making fun requires multiple days to complete (many requiring time to dry before paint or adding final details).
+Unfortunately, we ask families to commit to the full week for our Camp weeks as often our art-making fun requires multiple days to complete (many requiring time to dry before going home or adding final details).

 Are campers outside at all?